-trial product, in relation to a particular designated sector, has the meaning given by rule 1.10E.
+trial product, in relation to a particular designated sector, has the meaning set out in the relevant sector Schedule.

 trusted adviser has the meaning given by rule 1.10C.

 type of CDR data means a type of data that is identified in the data standards.